Bothy

 What to expect inside

 Multiple rooms — far larger than a typical bothy.
 Wood-panelled walls, stone fireplaces, ground-floor and upstairs sleeping space.
-Cleaner and better-maintained than most MBA bothies because of the estate ownership.
+Cleaner and better kept than most bothies — Balmoral keeps a close eye on the building.

 When to visit